TerrenceLJones/not-bored-tonight/README.md

 Website: http://not-bored-tonight.herokuapp.com/

-This is an web application created to allow users to find various activities in any geographical location.
+This is a web application created to allow users to find various activities in any geographical location.
 It allows the user to search by date and through various categories.
-If a user would like to save an event to their calendar, they can create account either with a local login or with
+If a user would like to save an event to their calendar, they can create account either with a local login or with Facebook Authentication.
-Facebook Authentication.
 Once logged in, the user can use their dashboard to save and view their activities.

 Viewable Activities include:
   * Sports